Chatterino/chatterino2/BUILDING_ON_WINDOWS.md

 Compiling with Breakpad support enables crash reports that can be of use for developing/beta versions of Chatterino.
 If you have no interest in reporting crashes anyways, this optional dependency will probably be of no use to you.

-1. Open up `lib/qBreakpad/handler/handler.pro`in Qt Creator
+1. Open up `lib/qBreakpad/handler/handler.pro`in the Qt Creator
 2. Build it in whichever mode you want to build Chatterino in (Debug/Profile/Release)
 3. Copy the newly built `qBreakpad.lib` to the following directory: `lib/qBreakpad/build/handler` (You will have to manually create this directory)

 ## Run the build in Qt Creator

-1. Open the `chatterino.pro` file by double-clicking or by opening it via Qt Creator.
+1. Open the `chatterino.pro` file by double-clicking it, or by opening it via Qt Creator.
 2. You will be presented with a screen that is titled "Configure Project".
 In this screen, you should have at least one option present ready to be configured, like this:
    ![Qt Create Configure Project screenshot](https://i.imgur.com/dbz45mB.png)
 3. Select the profile(s) you want to build with and click "Configure Project".